pococms/website/docs/glossary.md

 ## source file

 A *source file* is the Markdown file used to create a matching HTML file for output.
 For example, most directories have a source filenamed `index.html`, which is the default location web servers look when users navigate to a website

+## style tag

+You can override a page's stylesheet with *style tags*.
+These are the enclosed in `<style>`/`</style>` tags on the page.
+They are loaded after stylesheets, so you're guaranteed that they have the final say on that page.

+See [front matter](front-matter.html#styles) for a complete example.

 ## SUPPRESS